project-mirrors/forgejo-helm/README.md

 ## Introduction

-This helm chart has taken some inspiration from official [Gitea helm chart](https://gitea.com/gitea/helm-chart).
+This helm chart is based on official [Gitea helm chart](https://gitea.com/gitea/helm-chart).
 Additionally, this chart provides LDAP and admin user configuration with values, as well as being deployed as a statefulset to retain stored repositories.